Summer Holiday Activities in Bracknell and Ascot 2017

 Open 7 days per week.
 Quite literally a little street with shops, a doctors, supermarket, cafe, fire engine, beauty salon and dress up.
 We went for my daughter’s birthday and it was great fun.
 Suitable for young children.
 Pre-booking recommended.

 The Living Rainforest is an indoor rainforest complete with wildlife and plant life.
 Great for rainy days, I like to take my children in the winter too as the rainforests are always warm!
 A day’s pass gives you access for a year.
 Visit the website here.

 A science discovery centre located in Swinley Forest.
 You do have to pay for parking there, but can get the cost discounted from your ticket.
 Lots of things to do there to help children how things work, as well as a little play shop, very small soft play pit and water play.
 Great for rainy days and it keeps my small children entertained for ages, but there is more for older children upstairs.

 Milestones Museum, Hampshire

-We only went here (twice) last summer as they had a visiting animatronic exhibition and my son loves dinosaurs.
-But actually on a rainy day there’s lots to do.
+We only went here (twice) last summer and again in January (read my review) and my son has asked to go back again this summer.
+On a rainy day there’s lots to do.
 It’s all about the past, from room sets up from different eras, old transport, a sweet shop when you can buy a rations amount of sweets.
 My son has asked to go back again this summer even though the dinosaurs aren’t there.
 They have an interactive mystery adventure going on this summer holidays.